chihebchebbi/mkdocs-base/docs/radare2.md

 ## **Summary**

-In this article, we explored the different techniques to perform malware analysis.
+In this module, we explored the different techniques to perform malware analysis.
 Later we learned how to install an amazing tool called &quot;Radare2&quot; and how to use to perform some static malware analysis tasks.

 ### **References:**